FrankSzendzielarz/AlgorandVisualStudio/ContractDevelopment/CSharpGuidelines.md

 Reference types are only implemented for the ABI foreign array reference types, described elsewhere in this documentation.

 The ```new``` keyword is only valid for instantiating transactions as part of inner transactions.

+## BigInteger and UBigInteger

+These types are defined in ```AlgoStudio.Core``` and the System.Numerics BigInteger is not permitted.

+They correspond to the TEAL byte-array-as-integer types, with signed being implemented as two's complement.

+## Integers

+Signed and unsigned are permitted.

 ## Strings